linkedin/shiv/docs/index.rst

 shiv 🔪
 ====================

-Shiv is a command line utility for building fully self contained Python zipapps as outlined in `PEP 441 <http://legacy.python.org/dev/peps/pep-0441/>`_ but with all their dependencies included!
+Shiv is a command line utility for building fully self-contained Python zipapps as outlined in `PEP 441 <http://legacy.python.org/dev/peps/pep-0441/>`_ but with all their dependencies included!

 Shiv's primary goal is making distributing Python applications fast & easy.